Arthur Ashe should be remembered for his amazing achievements and accomplishments during his lifetime.

 For most of us, legacy has more to do with how we live rather than how we die.
 A great athlete and trailblazer like Arthur Ashe should be remembered for his amazing achievements and accomplishments during his lifetime, not just for his final year battling AIDS and its accompanying stigma.

-In that spirit, we're celebrating what would have been Ashe's 70th birthday with a timeline of his athletic triumphs.
-It all begins fifty years ago…
+In that spirit, on the anniversary of his death Feb.
+6, 1993, we're celebrating Arthur Ashe with a timeline of his athletic triumphs.
+It all begins more than fifty years ago…

 1963: High school tennis standout Arthur Ashe turns his success into a scholarship to UCLA.
 That same year, he becomes the first African-American player ever selected for the United States Davis Cup team – a team that goes on to defeat reigning champions Australia and take the cup.